GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 After [converting your extension][migration-checklist] to Manifest Version 3, the next step is to release it on the [Chrome Web Store][cws].
-Depending on the extent of the changes you made, it can be advisable to perform a step-wise rollout to ensure your Manifest V3 extension works as expected by testing it with a limited audience first.
+Depending on the extent of the changes you made, it can be advisable to perform a step-wise roll out to ensure your Manifest V3 extension works as expected by testing it with a limited audience first.

 This article discusses a few ways to publish your new release in stages.
 For example, releasing a